ABOUT PUBLIC RECORDINGS

 Our work has been shown and distributed in theatres, art galleries, museums, bars, clubs, civic, outdoor and digital spaces across Canada, Europe, Australia and Asia.

 Public Recordings is led by its Associate Artists.
-Working and managing resources collectively, the Associate Artists direct the company’s projects and help Public Recordings’ collaborators initiate new ones.
+Working and managing resources collectively, the Associate Artists direct the company’s projects and help collaborators develop new ones.

 Board of Directors: Tali Boritz, Lee Henderson, Jed Kilbourn, Lauren Vandervoort.